The Hidden Treasures of Belize

 Exploring Local Culture in Belize

 Both the Mayans and Garífuna speak English in addition to their indigenous language.
-I have found both the Mayan and Garífuna people to warm and hospitable.
-When I stayed in Barranco, I received many invitations to visit the villagers’ homes, meet their families, have a cup of coffee, take a look at their orchards, and visit their farms.
+I have found both the Mayan and Garífuna people warm and hospitable.
+When I stayed in Barranco, I received many invitations to visit the villagers' homes, meet their families, have a cup of coffee, look at their orchards, and visit their farms.
 I was fortunate to stay in the village during a short visit of a small group of university students and participate in the cultural activities arranged for them, including a performance of traditional dancing and drumming.

 Protecting The Rich Ecosystem of Southern Belize